openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 - Avoid storing PII when it is not necessary
 - Ensure that any PII that is stored will be retired upon learner request *before* that information is stored in a production environment
+    - Exceptions may be made for classes of PII that at need to be kept for legal, financial auditing, or research purposes.
+Consult legal counsel for approval and annotate appropriately if you encounter such a case.
 - Ensure that any PII that is stored is annotated appropriately (see `Docstring Annotations`_ for details)
 - Run the PII documentation tool to update the PII documentation when they add, remove, or update a PII annotation (see `Documentation Tooling`_ for details)